martinholmqvist/Project-portfolio/README.md

-# Master Student in Statistics and Data science
+# Martin Holmqvist: Master Student in Statistics and Data science

 #### For the following projects I have used the software R.